dingyanna/dingyanna.github.io/index.md

 ## About Me

-#### I am a 4th-year undergraduate student at the University of Toronto, majoring in Computer Science.
+#### I am a 4th-year undergraduate student at the University of Toronto, with majors in Computer Science and Mathematics.

 <!-- > This is a blockquote following a header.
 >